 1 2 3 4 ty Years Ensemble Modern – Anniversary cycle

 In commemoration of its 40th anniversary in 2020, the Ensemble Modern will present a year-long cycle of concerts in Germany and abroad which celebrate the many facets of its musical activities which have been a driving force in recent music history.
-The seven-part cycle 1 2 3 4 ty Years Ensemble Modern highlights distinctive aspects of the Ensemble Modern – the intensive collaboration with composers and the search for performance formats which allow audiences to experience the works and the ensemble in new ways.
+The seven-part cycle 1 2 3 4 ty Years Ensemble Modern (external link, opens in a new window) highlights distinctive aspects of the Ensemble Modern – the intensive collaboration with composers and the search for performance formats which allow audiences to experience the works and the ensemble in new ways.
 In addition to the classic “Black on White” by Heiner Goebbels, the ensemble will present the seldom performed, epochal work “Les espaces acoustique” by Gérard Grisey on tour through Germany under the direction of Sylvain Cambreling.
 Because of the central importance of Anton Webern’s work for the Ensemble Modern, the composer and conductor Enno Poppe will head the concert project “A Look Back Ahead”, a musical dialogue between contemporary composers and Anton Webern.
 With the project “Afro-Modernism in Contemporary Music”, the Ensemble Modern will pay tribute to composers of the African diaspora with a concert at the Alte Oper in Frankfurt.
 The Federal Cultural Foundation has allocated an additional 400,000 euros to fund the anniversary programme.

 In recent years, the Ensemble Modern has developed two additional projects, which have since made a name for themselves in the contemporary music scene: